janosrusiczki/rusiczki.net/_drafts/0000-00-00-a-new-blogging-engine.markdown

 What are the downsides?

 * Not being a dynamic, database backed system comments have to be served by a third party system.
-There might be self hosted alternatives out there, but I haven't researched them since I had Disqus installed for a long while anyway, although I'm not entirely comfortable to give all my comments to a third party service (up until now, additionally to Disqus they were saved locally too by Wordpress).
+There might be self hosted alternatives out there, but I haven't researched them since I had Disqus installed for a long while anyway, although I'm not entirely comfortable to give all my comments to a third party service (up until now, additionally to Disqus comments were also saved locally by Wordpress).
 * For searching I discovered Algolia which is awesome and much faster than the Wordpress search was.
 * I have to admit, Wordpress' media manager was great and I'm badly missing it.